minetest-edu/automata/README.md

 ## Known Issues
 - Leaving the game leaves all active and inactive automata cells in the map dormant forever.
 Persistence will be in a future release.
 - Large patterns (particularly 3D patterns, can cause serious lag)
+- form validation popup not working, chat message sent until this is solved

-## Next Steps in Development
+## Next Steps in Development (for v.0.1.0 milestone)
 -improve the form:
     - field for conversion of NKS codes to readable codes
     - buttons for presets and /or a list of previously used rules
     - way to import saved schems or use //set or //mix (worldedit isn't running on_construct)
 	- importing from a larger library of saved patterns (.rle, .cells and .lif v1.06 support) http://conwaylife.com/wiki/Main_Page
 	- an "Admin" tab visible to players with the 'automata' priv to modify default settings
-	- allow player to list the "trail" blocks to leave a more colorful trail
+	- allow player to list the "trail" blocks to leave a more colorful trail (like RAINBOW)
+	- option to start a pattern in paused mode...

 -new automata types:
     - rules for 2D and 3D automata which check for specific neighbor positions (non-totalistic)
     - support of Moore and von Neumann neighborhoods (diamonds) of more than 1 unit distance and 3D implementations (n-depth)
-    - an anti-cell which could be used to implement 0-neighbor birth rules within defined extent (or not)
+    - an anti-cell which could be used to implement 0-neighbor birth rules within defined extent

--other improvements
-    - improve efficiency, voxelManip has made 1D and 2D patterns take longer; VM not fully utilized
-    - need a way to persist/resume after quit/crash: need to save some tables to file on update, reload and reactivate at mod load, might be fixed by not saving cell list, using voxelArea extents instead...
+-persistence
+    - persistence so that patterns continue to run after exit/crash -> restart.

 For other known issues and planned improvements see: https://github.com/bobombolo/automata/issues